luisrieke/spacifik-model/README.md

-# 👨‍🚀🌘 Spacifik Model
+# 👨‍🚀 Spacifik Model

-My guiding principles for developing tech products:
+My guiding principles for building tech products:

-1. Customer Centricity: Elevate customer needs as the top priority.
-Be relentlessly focused on enhancing their experience.
-Stay close to them and talk with users on a regular basis.
-Understand their needs and pain points.
+1. Customer Centricity: Customer needs are the top priority.
+Be relentlessly focused on enhancing the user experience.
+Stay close to the users, be a user of the products you build.
+Everyone should talk to users on a regular basis.
+Understand user needs and pain points deeply.
 Be their advocate.